avanhatt/wasmtime/cranelift/docs/isle-verification-notes.md

 In a classic SMT-verification style, we would do this by asserting the negation of the property we want and checking for SAT.
 An UNSAT model implies no counterexample is found and the semantic equivalence holds.
+We'll likely want to use [SMT's theory of bitvectors](https://smtlib.cs.uiowa.edu/theories-FixedSizeBitVectors.shtml) and focus on integer operations first.

 ```lisp
 (declare-const x y (_ BitVec 64))
 (declare-fun get_reg ...)